Most Japanese companies look to raise retirement age: Reuters poll

 "We would be unable to balance (raising the retirement age) with the recruitment of fresh graduates," wrote a manager at a retailer.

-T&D Holdings Inc's (8795.T) Taiyo Life Insurance in April raised its retirement age to 65 from 60 without cutting pay or terms.
+T&D Holdings Inc's Taiyo Life Insurance in April raised its retirement age to 65 from 60 without cutting pay or terms.
 It will allow employees to work until 70, on temporary contracts.
-Daiwa Securities Group Inc (8601.T) has removed curbs on some salespeople working beyond 70.
+Daiwa Securities Group Inc has removed curbs on some salespeople working beyond 70.

-Other countries grappling with ageing populations such as Germany are also raising their pensionable age.
+Other countries grappling with aging populations such as Germany are also raising their pensionable age.
 Britain abolished its default retirement age of 65 in 2011.

 Yoshihiro Yamashita, a labor ministry official, said raising the retirement age will help reduce labor shortages but, mindful of the financial burden on companies, the government will not look at compelling firms to raise or abolish retirement ages until after 2020.